 \section{Conclusions}

-We presented the analysis of the dynamics of small Hubbard clusters during and after a photoexcitation with a strong electric pulse, focusing on $12$-site systems with and wihtout impact ionization.
-To this end we applied novel commutator free Magnus integrators~\cite{auzinger2021} for the time evolution (solution of the time-dependent Schr\"odinger equation).
+We presented the analysis of the dynamics of small Hubbard clusters during and after photoexcitation with a strong electric pulse, focusing on $12$-site systems with and without impact ionization.
+To this end, we applied novel commutator-free Magnus integrators~\cite{auzinger2021} for the time evolution (solution of the time-dependent Schr\"odinger equation).

-The energies where the system can absorb energy (at initial times) can be accurately predicted from the Loschmidt amplitude $L^{\hat j \ket{\psi_0}}$ also for a large electric field.
-For small fields our results reduce to the Fermi's golden rule.
+The eigenenergies where the system can absorb energy (at initial times) can be accurately predicted from the Loschmidt amplitude $L^{\hat j \ket{\psi_0}}$ even for a large electric field.
+For small fields, our results reduce to Fermi's golden rule.

 On the other hand, the description of optical absorption through the one-particle Green's function turns out to fail for purely one-dimensional systems.
-Here vertex corrections play the dominant role.
-This situation changes when the geometry of the system is changed to a box or a further neighbor hopping is added, increasing the coordination number.
-There the one-particle based 'bubble' contribution already qualitatively resembles the full result and in particular reproduces the correct optical gap.
+Here, vertex corrections play the dominant role.
+This situation changes when the geometry of the system is changed to a box or a further neighbor hopping is added, which increases the coordination number.
+There, the one-particle-based 'bubble' contribution already qualitatively resembles the full result and, in particular, reproduces the correct optical gap.

-We further generalized the Loschmidt amplitude to gain insights which energy states are responsible for the long time dynamics of the system.
-Specifically we applied it first to the double occupancy.
-We found that for all the $12$-site clusters we considered the impact ionization, if seen for times long after the pulse, originates predominantly from the double-photon excitations.
-Although we suspect that this is likely a consequence of the large strength of the electric field used in our study, our result for weaker fields (not shown in this paper) are inconclusive in this respect.
-The reason is that for weaker fields the generalized Loschmidt amplitude fluctuates (relatively) much stronger in time.
+Further, we generalized the Loschmidt amplitude to gain insight which energy states are responsible for the long-time dynamics of the system.
+Specifically, we applied the generalized Loschmidt amplitude first to the double occupancy and energy.
+We found that in the $12$-site clusters with strong impact ionization, it originates predominantly from the double-photon excitations.
+Only in cases where the pulse frequency was made larger than optimal, and consequently the impact ionization was weaker, the single-photon excitations dominate.
+The dominance of double- and even triple-photon excitations in the dynamics of the double occupation is likely caused by the combination of two factors: the small size of the systems and, at the same time, the relatively large strength of the electric field used in our study.
+Our results for weaker fields (not shown in this paper) are inconclusive in this respect because the generalized Loschmidt amplitude fluctuates (relatively) much stronger in time for weaker fields.